InformaticsMatters/docker-neo4j-ansible/README.md

     normally _injected_ into the play by our Ansible AWX (Tower) server.

 ## Usage
+Run the same ansible the AWX server is likely to be running (ideally from within a virtual environment)...

+    $ conda activate docker-neo4j-ansible
+    $ pip install -r requirements.txt

 Declare cluster credentials that, for Kubernetes, consist of a `HOST` and an `API_KEY`: -